herdiantrisufriyana/placental_clock_dream_task1/README.md

 # Placental Clock Dream Task1

-Main source codes are described in index.Rmd which use R. For model training and inference, we used Python as described in index.ipynb.
-Install renv and restore all R packages using renv::restore().
+Main source codes are described in index.Rmd which use R. Install renv and restore all R packages using renv::restore().

+We used Python for model training and inference as described in index.ipynb.
 For Python libraries, please restore a Python environment using conda env create -f environment.yml.

+Model for the last submission is located in pcd1_sub8/.
+Use docker to build and run the image, as described in the corresponding section in index.Rmd.